joevbruno/react-training/Intro.md

 # Hello World

 Perhaps you're here because you want to learn "React."
-Perhaps you're here because you're someone else told you to be here; however, (surprise!), you're not really going to be learning React - or better yet, you're not going be learning *just* React.
+Perhaps you're here because someone else told you to be here; however, (surprise!) you're not really going to be learning React - or better yet, you're not going be learning *just* React.
 In truth, React itself is really very simple.
-Seriously - it's 10 functions(called lifecycle methods), 3 key terms (props, state, refs), and two validation properties (propTypes, defaultProps).
+Seriously - it's 10 functions (called lifecycle methods), 3 key terms (props, state, refs), and two validation properties (propTypes, defaultProps).
 That's it.
 Done.
 Every component is structured the same.
 If you know how to read one file, you can ready anyone's code, but React is kind of known for being hard.
-You will see things like #JavascriptFatigue everywhere.
+You will see things like `#JavascriptFatigue` everywhere.
-And that right there is the problem: the learning curve tied to React is predominantly tied to two things: 1) the conceptual paradigm and 2) the tooling, workflow, and third-party libraries.
+And that right there is the problem: the learning curve tied to React is predominantly tied to two things: 1) the conceptual paradigm and 2) the tooling, workflow, and third-party libraries associated with the Javascript community.

-The latter part is true of any modern Javascript framework including Angular 2, Aurelia, Vuejs, or Ember to name the most popular (if you are wondering where the industry as a whole is at, see [here](https://ashleynolan.co.uk/blog/frontend-tooling-survey-2016-results) and here).
+The latter part is true of any modern Javascript framework including Angular 2, Aurelia, Vuejs, or Ember to name the most popular (if you are wondering where the industry as a whole is at, see [here](https://ashleynolan.co.uk/blog/frontend-tooling-survey-2016-results)).
 All of these frameworks require or highly recommend build tools, transpiling, linting, bundling, and testing and the more custom your application or the bigger your application, the more customization is required.

 React itself is very modular framework.
 One of the initial catch-phrases that followed it closely was "Just the V in the View layer (of MVC)";
 however, while technically true, it really misses the [point of React](https://medium.com/@dan_abramov/youre-missing-the-point-of-react-a20e34a51e1a#.h5po9f5wc) and React doesn't really fit well into a client-side MVC framework at all - hence the conceptual paradigm differences noted above.
 Similarly, React doesn't really fit well into Object Oriented patterns either.
-React (along with libraries like Redux) really has it's roots patterns chiefly found in functional languages.
+React (along with libraries like Redux) really has it's roots patterns chiefly found in functional languages (like Elm).
 So let's start writing some functions!

 ```
 function renderButton(label) {